 For Open Water 3: Cage Dive, the jerry-rigged franchise goes the found-footage route.
 With (not real) news reports and interview excerpts interspersed, the movie presents itself as a millennial trio’s ill-fated audition tape for the (also not real) Guts and Glory reality show.
-This been an Open Water entry (albeit after the fact), we get guts — the glory, not so much.
+This being an Open Water entry (albeit after the fact), we get guts — the glory, not so much.

 Our wannabe influencers are Josh; his brother, Jeff; and Jeff’s girlfriend, Megan.
 Jeff (Joel Hogan) even plans to pop the question to Megan (Megan Peta Hill, Broil) on the show, unaware she’s cheating on him … with Josh (Josh Potthoff).
 Oh, brother!